aerugo/prelude/README.md

 ### Error Handling

 - If the specified path does not exist or is not a directory, an error message is displayed, and the script exits.
+- If no clipboard command is found and no output file is specified, the prompt is printed to stdout.
-- If no clipboard command is found, an error message is displayed, and the script exits.
+- If no clipboard command is found and an output file is specified, the prompt is saved to the file without copying to the clipboard.

 ### Completion